 Obama should designate a monument to Reconstruction

-There are 7 comments on the Sunherald.com story from 13 hrs ago, titled Obama should designate a monument to Reconstruction.
-In it, Sunherald.com reports that:
+There are 9 comments on the The Island Packet story from Monday, titled Obama should designate a monument to Reconstruction.
+In it, The Island Packet reports that:

 Even as Jan.
 20 looms, President Barack Obama has a chance to burnish his legacy, and with an action that would help the nation grapple with its legacy, too: Designate a federal monument to Reconstruction.
 Monument-making is familiar to Obama, who has established more than any other president.